Loan Agreement Between Family

 When borrowing money from family, where the loan is secured over land, and there is a minimum interest rate of 2% or more, then the obligations of the lender are more onerous such as:

-• Taking any necessary steps for the purposes of collecting or recovering payments due under the contract from the borrower.
+- Taking any necessary steps to collect or recover payments due under the contract from the borrower.

 Can I give my daughter an interest free loan?